mvolkmann/blog/src/dart.md

 retrieved c
 ```

-To get the runtime type of an object, access the `runtimeType` property.
+To get the runtime type of any object, access its `runtimeType` property.
 This has a type of `Type` which has a `toString` method.

 ## Immutability with const and final